 Tyrannosaurus rex was one of the largest and most fearsome carnivores of all time.
 Although Tyrannosaurus rex is one of the most renowned dinosaurs, few of the fossil specimens recovered by paleontologists are complete.
 The first T. rex fossil was discovered by a curator from the American Museum of Natural History—the legendary Barnum Brown—and the Museum boasts one of the few specimens of T. rex on public display.

-Interested in the current scientific understanding of T. rex?
-Read this article.
+Read about the current scientific understanding of T. rex.

 What did T. rex eat?